|Zebra People (‘the Company’)

 All data breaches should be referred to the persons whose details are listed in the Appendix.

-Where the personal data breach happens outside the UK, the Company shall alert the relevant supervisory authority for data breaches in the effected jurisdiction.
+Where the personal data breach happens outside the UK, the Company shall alert the relevant authority for data breaches in the effected jurisdiction.

 The Company will alert the relevant data controller as to the personal data breach as soon as they are aware of the breach.

 Where the Company has identified a personal data breach resulting in a high risk to the rights and freedoms of any individual, the Company shall tell all affected individuals without undue delay.

 All individuals have the following rights under the Human Rights Act 1998 (HRA) and in dealing with personal data these should be respected at all times:

 If you have a complaint or suggestion about the Company’s handling of personal data then please contact the person whose details are listed in the Appendix to this policy.

 Alternatively you can contact the ICO directly on 0303 123 1113 or at https://ico.org.uk/global/contact-us/email/

 Carly Price is Zebra People’s Data Protection Officer